e-paj/SQL-Project/SQLite_Exercises_Notes/Notes_Sept_13-14.md

 Sept.
 15, 2021:
 - Inner Joins with More Than Two tables:joins can combine more than two tables.
+- Using NOT, IS, and NULL with Left Outer Join:
+  - Specific SQL keywords:
+    - IS NULL in a WHERE clause would return only values that were null
+    - NOT NULL would return only values that were not null

 Sept.
 14, 2021:
 - Joins: a command that combines the field from two ro more tables of a relational database.